GhostLyrics/ipics2014-essay/essay.markdown

 * Law enforcement checks the suspect's twitter account and comes across several postings related to InfoSec as well as statements which are generally misunderstood.
 Amongst those is "OH: ", which is Twitter jargon for "overheard", meaning you're citing someone you've met offline.

-* Law enforcement used combined physical and digital observation to conclude that the suspect was absent for the same time from IRC and/or left meaningless short messages which could've been sent from his phone to keep connected to IRC.
+* Law enforcement used combined physical and digital observation to conclude that the suspect was absent for the same time from IRC and/or left meaningless short messages which might have been sent from his phone to keep connected to IRC.

 [^imdb-lebowski]: [The Big Lebowski](http://www.imdb.com/title/tt0118715/), IMDB, 2014-10-04